 Some of the ethanol industry’s most significant developments began as topics in the RFA’s committees.
 Current committee participants are engaged in new developments that improve ethanol production efficiency, safety, and environmental impact.
 They’re also involved in monitoring and responding to federal/state regulatory changes, pursuing new and novel uses of the ethanol molecule, researching and expanding use of ethanol coproducts, and finding ways to foster industry-wide growth.

 Participation in committees is an exclusive RFA member benefit.
 Interested in learning more or want to sign up?
 Contact Senior Analyst Ann Lewis via email or call (636) 594-2285.

-Accurate and reliable information regarding the production, blending, distribution, and performance of ethanol fuels can mean the difference between success and failure.
+Accurate and reliable information regarding the production, blending, distribution, and performance of renewable fuels is essential for the success of our industry.
 The RFA Technical Committee focuses heavily on fuel specifications and standards such as ASTM International, National Conference of Weights and Measures, ISO, Canadian General Standards Board, and other international fuel requirements.
 RFA members and staff continue to be recognized for their meaningful contributions within these standards development organizations.